defnotkevz/zettelkasten/video poc.md

 ask the user for dimensions.
 Instagram square, Youtube or reels

+add a light black overaly, add text and waveform.
 ## cleaning up

 we need to write smoke tests (e2e) for every feature flow. so if some bugs in another feature causes an issue in another feature, we can be notified.